benclifford/CONFITURE/README.md

 the option to add: for capacitor, this could be entirely optional points across the power bus.
 For the resistor, probably ok to make it compulsory with an option to use a direct link not a resistor when placing components.

+iii) v. minor some of the writing is off the side of the board or hidden by components.
+This could all be tidied up.